 How does the appearance of a new out-group affect the economic, social, and cultural integration of previous outsiders?
 We study this question in the context of the first Great Migration (1915-1930), when 1.5 million African Americans moved from the US South to urban centers in the North, where 30 million Europeans had arrived since 1850.
 We test the hypothesis that black inflows led to the establishment of a binary black-white racial classification, and facilitated the incorporation of – previously racially ambiguous – European immigrants into the white majority.
 We exploit variation induced by the interaction between 1900 settlements of southern-born blacks in northern cities and state-level outmigration from the US South after 1910.
 Black arrivals increased both the effort exerted by immigrants and their eventual Americanization.
 These average effects mask substantial heterogeneity: while initially less integrated groups (i.e. Southern and Eastern Europeans) exerted more effort, assimilation success was larger for those that were culturally closer to native whites (i.e. Western and Northern Europeans).
 These patterns are consistent with a framework in which perceptions of racial threat among native whites lower the barriers to the assimilation of white immigrants.

-In the last two decades, rising immigration flows and the fear of Islamic radicalization have heightened a sense of cultural threat among native populations in the US and Europe.
-In response, several countries have enacted policies to restrict religious expression and emphasize secularism and western values.
-Despite intense public debate, there is practically no systematic evidence on how such policies influence the behavior of the religious minorities they target.
+In response to rising immigration flows and the fear of Islamic radicalization, several Western countries have enacted policies to restrict religious expression and emphasize secularism and western values.
+Despite intense public debate, there is little systematic evidence on how such policies influence the behavior of the religious minorities they target.
 In this paper, we use rich quantitative and qualitative data to evaluate the effects of the 2004 French headscarf ban on the socioeconomic integration of French Muslim women.
-We find that the law reduces the secondary educational attainment of Muslim girls, and impacts a number of their labor market and family outcomes in the long run.
-We provide evidence that the ban operates through increased perceptions of discrimination and that it impacts national and group identity.
+We find that the law reduces the secondary educational attainment of Muslim girls, and impacts their trajectory in the labor market and family composition in the long run.
+We provide evidence that the ban operates through increased perceptions of discrimination and that it reduces assimilation by casting religion and national identities as incompatible.

 We examine the hypothesis that the relative or absolute group size of migrant enclaves affects their integration in the host country.
 Using historical US census data from 1880 to 1930, we examine various economic and social proxies of integration ranging from labor market outcomes, to inter-group marriage, name choices for children, and volunteering for the military.
 We exploit county-group-year level variation, and rely on a shift-share instrument and push factors like climatic shocks and quotas for identification.
 We augment our county level analysis with newly digitized disaggregated data for selected counties, which allow us to also investigate the role of spatial segregation for immigrant integration.